 When everything is moving at a high pace, it is easy for the music to turn out “crappy” if the band does not have tight timing and good coordination between instruments.

-So what are the crucial elements to playing heavy metal guitar?
+So what are the crucial elements of playing heavy metal guitar?
 I would say it depends on the genre of heavy metal that you are interested in.
-Different genres such as death metal, black metal, thrash metal, speed metal all emphasize on different techniques.
+Different genres such as death metal, black metal, thrash metal, speed metal all emphasize different techniques.

 As more and more underground bands churn out heavy metal music, the lines between genres have blurred and it is not uncommon for new sub genres to be created.
 I had seen more and more different techniques being applied to cross-genres and it would be difficult for me to pinpoint any particular areas for guitarist to focus on.

 With that said, learning to play metal or heavy metal on the electric guitar is not rocket-science.
 In fact, it can be easy and fun.
 I am writing this to encourage you, there are some great resources out there that were not available to me when I began learning guitar, and you can be playing heavy metal guitar quickly and skillfully by taking advantage of them.